MicrosoftDocs/dynamics365smb-docs/financials/ui-how-users-permissions.md

 **Note**: This functionality requires that your experience is set to Suite.
 For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## To assign permissions to a user
-1. In the top right corner, choose the Search for Page or Report icon, enter Users, and then choose the related link.
+1. In the top right corner, choose the Search for Page or Report icon, enter **Users**, and then choose the related link.
 2. Select the user that you want to assign permission to.
 Any permission sets that are already assigned to the user are displayed in the **Permission Sets** FactBox.
 3. Choose the **Edit** action to open the **User Card** window.